haydemtzl/starlingx/patch_elimination/live_migration_patches.md

     - Attached Cinder Volumes
     - Ephemeral Disks backed by Ceph via RBD
   - Shared storage-based live migration: The instance has ephemeral disks that are located on storage shared between the source and destination hosts.
+  - Mix of local qcow2 and cinder volumes
 - Hosts
   - KVM-libvirt
 - Policies